Skip to content

 Step 3: Register Types (Individual Items)

-Types define how to fetch individual records.
+Types define how to fetch individual records by ID.

-registry.registerType('todo', {
+DL.createType('todo', {

-fetch: async ({ id }) => {
+fetch: async (id) => {

 const response = await fetch(`/api/todos/${id}`)